Management and Marketing

 Edward & Cathryn Rasmuson Hall (RH), Room 203, (907) 786-4100

 The Department of Management and Marketing offers a range of academic degrees and certificates through UAA's Anchorage, Kenai, Kodiak and Mat-Su campuses.
-Bachelor of Business Administration (BBA) degrees in Management and in Marketing, along with minors in Business Administration, Alaska Native Business Management, Entrepreneurship, International Business, and Real Estate are offered at the Anchorage campus.
+Bachelor of Business Administration (BBA) degrees in Management (with the option of a Property Management and Real Estate concentration) and in Marketing, along with minors in Business Administration, Alaska Native Business Management, Entrepreneurship, International Business, and Real Estate are offered at the Anchorage campus.
 An Associate of Applied Science (AAS) in Logistics and Supply Chain Operations is also offered at the Anchorage campus.
-An AAS in Small Business Administration is offered at the Anchorage, Kenai, and Mat-Su campuses; and an AAS in General Business is offered at the Kenai, Kodiak, and Mat-Su campuses.
+An AAS in Small Business Administration is offered at the Anchorage and Mat-Su campuses; and an AAS in General Business is offered at the Kenai, Kodiak, and Mat-Su campuses.
 Certificates are offered in Logistics and Supply Chain Operations at the Anchorage campus.
 These professional programs prepare students to meet the challenges of a dynamic and changing business environment.
-Graduates find job opportunities in Alaska, throughout the United States and internationally.
+Graduates find job opportunities in Alaska, throughout the United States, and internationally.

-The BBA in Marketing is uniquely designed to not only provide students with knowledge of the key concepts, processes and tools essential for success in today’s digital driven world, but also affords students the opportunity to demonstrate their expertise in applying their acquired knowledge and skills by building a personal marketing portfolio.
-The portfolio is client-based and is continuously developed and assessed in each course taken.
-Accordingly, the student has an opportunity to immediately apply theory and concepts to marketplace problems and solutions.
+The BBA in Marketing is uniquely designed to provide students with knowledge of the key concepts, processes and tools essential for success in today’s digital driven world.
+Students have opportunities to apply theory and concepts to current marketplace problems and solutions.

 The AAS in Logistics and Supply Chain Operations is designed to meet the current and future needs of the Alaska industry, with a workforce that understands the practices and principles of logistics and supply chain operations.
 Due to its vast size and geography, Alaska poses greater internal logistics and supply chain operational challenges.
 This program has been designed with input from the industry and is an ideal foundation for students who wish to work in the operations side of this exciting and continuously expanding industry.

-The AAS in Small Business Administration provides students with a general knowledge of entrepreneurship, human resource management, business law concepts, marketing, and financial statement analysis.
+The AAS degrees in General Business and Small Business Administration provide students with a general knowledge of entrepreneurship, human resource management, business law concepts, marketing, and financial statement analysis.
 Students will gain a better understanding of for-profit and not-for-profit businesses, issues of social responsibility, business ethics, and forms of business ownership.

 The Alaska Native Business Management minor prepares students for a unique segment of business in Alaska.
 This minor is for Alaska Native and non-Native students alike who plan to live and work in Alaska.
 Alaska Native corporations are an economic force in the state of Alaska and there is a need for business professionals educated in the culture and management practices of these organizations.